DrewRoss5/Keygate-Server/README.md

 The server component of the KeyGate project.

 ## 🗝️ What is KeyGate?
 KeyGate aims to be a self-hosted end-to-end encrypted file vault.
 Built to run on Linux using limited hardware such as a Raspberry Pi.
+This server end functions as a file system running over HTTPS.

 ## 🔒 Security Notice
 ⚠️ Use with caution — this build has not been independently security audited. ⚠️